 According to the reproductive-cell cycle theory of aging, the protective forces acting to ensure survival during the reproductive stage of the lifespan are diminished in the post-menopausal period48.
 Changes in hypothalamic-pituitary-gonadal (HPG) axis function associated with menopause are proposed as the proximate causes of the increased physiological dysregulation observed in women after they are no longer in their reproductive stage.
 It is hypothesized that the combination of higher levels of hypothalamic and pituitary hormones, coupled with decreases in ovarian hormone production, together contribute to cell-cycle changes that then manifest as morbidity and mortality.
 Epidemiological and experimental lines of evidence support this hypothesis.
 Women who experience later menopause are at lower risk of cardiovascular disease, osteoporosis, and cognitive decline 65.
-Premenopausal women who undergo an oophorectomy (surgical removal of one or both ovaries) are at higher risk of these same outcomes66,67, suggesting the role of HPG axis outputs in modulating these age-related phenotypes.
+Pre-menopausal women who undergo an oophorectomy (surgical removal of one or both ovaries) are at higher risk of these same outcomes66,67, suggesting the role of HPG axis outputs in modulating these age-related phenotypes.
 Experimental work manipulating ovarian hormone levels in animal models and observations of women taking hormone replacement therapy also find less age-related decline in hormonal milieus more closely approximating that of the reproductive stage (reviewed in 48).

 Several findings in the present study support the reproductive-cell cycle theory of aging.
-First is our main finding that links between parity and accelerated biological aging were apparent in only postmenopausal women (see also 63).
-Second, years since last live birth did not significantly predict biological age acceleration in either pre- or postmenopausal women, nor did months since last live birth among premenopausal women, suggesting that any putative links between biological age and parity are not due to short-term physiological changes associated with pregnancy and breastfeeding.
-Third, biological age acceleration was significantly higher in postmenopausal as compared to premenopausal women, as has been reported previously68.
+First is our main finding that links between parity and accelerated biological aging were apparent in only post-menopausal women (see also 63).
+Second, years since last live birth did not significantly predict biological age acceleration in either pre- or post-menopausal women, nor did months since last live birth among pre-menopausal women, suggesting that any putative links between biological age and parity are not due to short-term physiological changes associated with pregnancy and breastfeeding.
+Third, biological age acceleration was significantly higher in post-menopausal as compared to pre-menopausal women, as has been reported previously68.

-Our findings are thus most consistent with an effect between parity and biological aging acceleration that is buffered by premenopausal HPG axis function, and perhaps by other compensatory mechanisms, that cease to function in women’s post-reproductive years.
+Our findings are thus most consistent with an effect between parity and biological aging acceleration that is buffered by pre-menopausal HPG axis function, and perhaps by other compensatory mechanisms, that cease to function in women’s post-reproductive years.
 Due to the nature of the data analyzed here, we cannot form specific hypotheses on the precise nature of these mechanisms, and existing data remains inconclusive.
 For example, the telomerase enzyme involved in protecting telomere integrity is activated by estrogen 69.
 However, epidemiological studies have observed slower rates of telomere attrition in the years following menopause 70. [ insert one or two more examples suggesting link between HPG axis hormones and changes in system or cellular function – maybe BBB permeability stuff? ] Thus, it remains unclear how changes in ovarian hormones associated with menopause contribute to cellular instability and aging.

 Limitations